 For a free review of your line by the Kentucky Historian complete and submit the Application Review Form - CLICK HERE

-To aid in the application process, the General Society of Mayflower Descendants library also offers an optional lineage review of your lineage for a $20 fee, see at:
+To aid in the application process, the General Society of Mayflower Descendants library also offers an optional lineage review of your lineage for a $125 fee.
+Click Link below:

-Fill out the Preliminary Review Form online and submit it.
+Fill out the Mayflower Lineage Match Form online and submit it.
 It will be reviewed by the Mayflower Society librarian as quickly as possible and you will receive a report on the findings with complete instructions on how to proceed.
-There is a $20.00 fee for this service.
+There is a $125.00 fee for this service.
 The lineage review is not necessary in cases where a close family member has recently joined the Mayflower Society.
 You may also inquire about membership by calling the General Society office at 508-746-3188.